 While the image of wooden boats selling goods on water is iconic, most markets also have land-based sections where vendors sell from stalls along the canals.
 You’ll find everything from Thai iced tea to coconut pancakes, woven baskets, herbal balms, and quirky souvenirs.

 Want to ride in one of those classic paddle boats?
 Most markets offer short boat rides for around 100–150 THB, giving you a scenic view of the action from the water.
+For travelers wanting to take a boat ride, bring cash to pay for the ride.
+Many travelers use a compact wristlet wallet like this one which is perfect for carrying credit and debit cards and cash while walking around.

 What to Eat at a Floating Market